NCIS (TV series): Broadcast

-NCIS airs on Network Ten and TV Hits (formerly TV1) in Australia, Global (syndicated on sister channels Showcase and Lifetime) in Canada, TV3 and The Box in New Zealand, Seriale+ (premieres), TVN (free-TV premieres), TVN7 (reruns), AXN (reruns), (India) Fox Crime, Star World India (Pakistan) ARY Digital, ARY Zindagi, TVOne Pakistan and TV Puls (reruns) in Poland, Disney+ Hotstar and Rock Entertainment in Southeast Asia, CBS Justice, Channel 5 and 5USA in the United Kingdom, M6 in France, RTÉ2 in Ireland, Rai 2 in Italy, and Ion Television in USA.
+NCIS airs on Network 10, 10 Bold, Fox Crime (formerly TV Hits and TV1) and Paramount+ in Australia, Global (syndicated on sister channels Showcase and Lifetime) in Canada, TV3 and The Box in New Zealand, Seriale+ (premieres), TVN (free-TV premieres), TVN7 (reruns), AXN (reruns), (India) Fox Crime, Star World India (Pakistan) ARY Digital, ARY Zindagi, TVOne Pakistan and TV Puls (reruns) in Poland, Disney+ Hotstar and Rock Entertainment in Southeast Asia, CBS Justice, Channel 5 and 5USA in the United Kingdom, M6 in France, RTÉ2 in Ireland, Rai 2 in Italy, and USA Network, Ion Television, Sundance TV, We TV, Lifetime, and Heroes & Icons in the United States.
+It also airs on Disney+ in the United Kingdom.

+NCIS aired in Russia on FOX.

 Home media

-The first 17 seasons of NCIS have been released in Regions 1, 2, and 4.
+The first 20 seasons of NCIS have been released in Regions 1, 2, and 4.
 In Germany (Region 2), seasons 1–4 and 5–8 were released in two separate sets for each season.
 The first-season DVD omits the two introductory episodes from season eight of JAG, though they are featured on the JAG season eight DVD.